 One swing from Aledmys Díaz and the #BlueJays are right back in it.

 2B Jonathan Schoop (Baltimore Orioles) – The O’s 2-bagger is no doubt currently on someone’s fantasy roster right now.
 However, he being on the DL has seen him get dropped at a near five percent rate.
 If he’s not on your league’s waiver wire, you might want to think about sending a semi-enticing offer to his owner and see if they’ve already given up on what I believe to be one of the top-six second baseman the league has to offer.
 Schoop is dependable in that he puts forth a solid floor.
 He won’t kill you, and he won’t light things up.
 If looking for a steady player to add to your roster, Schoop is it and his asking price is currently the lowest it will be all year.

 The Orioles have recalled RHP Alex Cobb from Double-A Bowie and placed INF Jonathan Schoop on the 10-day disabled list (right oblique strain). #Birdland

 Add To Watch List: Aaron Hicks, Francisco Cervelli, Joe Mauer, Jose Pirela, Luis Valbuena, Gleyber Torres, Michael Taylor

-- 7 Bats Your Fantasy Baseball Roster Needs Right Now - April 7, 2018
+- 6-Pack of Bats Your Fantasy Baseball Roster Needs Now - May 7, 2018

-- 6 Arms Your Fantasy Baseball Roster Needs Right Now - April 4, 2018
+- 6-Pack of Arms Your Fantasy Baseball Roster Needs Now - May 7, 2018